LLNL/conduit/src/docs/sphinx/building.rst

 Building with Spack
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 .. note::
-  Conduit developers use ``scripts/uberenv/uberenv.py`` to setup thirdparty libraries for Conduit
+  Conduit developers use ``scripts/uberenv/uberenv.py`` to setup third party libraries for Conduit
   development.
 Due to this, the process builds more libraries than necessary for most use cases.
   For example, we build independent installs of Python 2 and Python 3 to make it easy
   to check Python C-API compatibility during development.
 In the near future, we plan to